 - Vinegar – all vinegars except apple cider vinegar.

-Foods to Eat
+Foods to Eat on Candida Diet

 - Non-starchy vegetables – asparagus, avocado, broccoli, Brussels sprouts, cabbages, cauliflower, celery, cucumber, eggplant, green beans, raw garlic, kale, lettuce, olives, onions, rutabaga, spinach, summer squashes, swiss chard, tomatoes, turnips.